dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 for shore, and maybe, just maybe, we’re going to get out of this without help.

-**WAR\!**
+**WAR!**

 Suddenly, AWACS reports supersonic sea-skimming missiles appearing in mid-ocean.
-Oscar\!
+Oscar!
 Moments later, a second one opens fire.
 Two streams of missiles are headed for the carrier group, and a few more are headed for the northern Japanese destroyers, which are essentially defenceless against this particular threat.

 Our response is immediate.
 Harpoons roar away across the waves, rapidly